-Table 3.4: Percentages of pupils at each proficiency level on the overall English reading scale, by year, Second class overall Eligibil reduilig scale, by year, second c Level & score range What pupils can typically do NA '09 NA '14 4 320+ As well as succeeding on lower proficiency level skills, pupils at Level 4 can retrieve complex information (e.g., the information needed is located in multiple parts of the text).
+Level & score range What pupils can typically do NA '09 NA '14 4 As well as succeeding on lower proficiency level skills, pupils at Level 4 can retrieve complex information (e.g., the information needed is located in multiple parts of the text).
 They can link multiple pieces of information to draw inferences.
 They can integrate text-wide information in order to identify the main themes in a text.
 As well as using discrete or explicit information, they can use the text as a whole to interpret character behaviour.
 10.0 13.5 319 3 269 As well as Level 1 and 2 skills, pupils can process texts at a whole-text level, in order to retrieve information.
 They can make basic-level inferences, sometimes linking one or two discrete pieces of information.
 They can infer word meanings if the context provides clear clues.
-25.0 32.0 268 2 2 As well as Level 1 skills, pupils can retrieve explicitly stated information where the wording of the question and the text differ.
+25.0 32.0 268 2 225 As well as Level 1 skills, pupils can retrieve explicitly stated information where the wording of the question and the text differ.
 However, the information sought must be specific to a small section of text.
 They can make low-level inferences, including character motives, if the required information is explicitly stated in a specific section of the text.
-30.0 32.8 224 1 Level 1 pupils show basic reading skills.
+30.0 32.8 224 1 187 Level 1 pupils show basic reading skills.
 They can retrieve simple, explicitly stated, pieces of information, when there is a direct match between the wording of the question and the text.
 They are most successful on tasks that require comprehension of smaller units of text, such as sentences.
 They can perform some very basic interpretation and integration of text (e.g., identifying the theme of a text, where the theme is explicitly stated in the text).
-25.0 16.5 <187 < 1 Pupils below proficiency Level 1 have a less than 62.5% chance of correctly answering a Level 1 question.
+25.0 16.5 <187 1 Pupils below proficiency Level 1 have a less than 62.5% chance of correctly answering a Level 1 question.
 Their reading skills are very low, relative to other 2nd class pupils and are not properly assessed by the National Assessment.
 10.0 5.1

-Figure 3.3: Percentages of Second class pupils achieving at various proficiency levels on the English reading scale, NA '09, NA '14, and 2020 targets
+Table 3.4: Percentages of pupils at each proficiency level on the overall English reading scale, by year, Second class